rosschapman/nanovision-essay/essay.md

-I read a book recently that really excited my brain.
 Have you read Colin Milburn's _Nanovision_?
 I found it off a college reading list from my alma mater while seeking healing for a recent bout of TV addiction.
 I had just started watching 30 Rock from season one.
 Again.

 I liked the book so much I wanted to write about it.
-Thus, the following adult education book report on a cultural critical text about the transformative science of nanotechnology and how humans are responding.
+Thus, the following adult education book report on a culture critical text on nanotechnology and how humans are responding.
 This is not really a review or an analysis in the strict sense.
 There will be glances at parts of the book that made me want to reread all of Delueze and become a cyborg with tits.
 And other parts that inspired an anti-misogynist fervor .
 Things like:

 **The science (real) and science-fiction (imaginary) of nanotech are equally powerful co-revolutionaries - though often at odds.**